Tai Po F.C.: Self relegation (2020–2022)

-Return to top flight (2022–)
+Return to top flight (2022–present)

 In July 2022, Tai Po accepted HKFA's invitation to be promoted to the 2022–23 Hong Kong Premier League after winning the 2021–22 Hong Kong First Division League title.

 On 25 May 2025, Tai Po won their second Hong Kong Premier League title in the 2024–25 season where head coach Lee Chi Kin also guided the club seven years after winning their previous title in the 2018–19 season thus seeing the club qualifying to the 2025–26 AFC Champions League Two.
+The club then manage to win Australian club Macarthur 2–1 and also Vietnamese club Công An Hà Nội 1–0 both at home.
+However, Tai Po finished in third place thus bowing out from the tournament.